Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Methodology

 \section{Methodology}

-Our approach consists of two components: (\textit{i}) identifying language-sensitive neurons, and (\textit{ii}) selectively fine-tuning the corresponding subnetwork (see Figure \ref{fig:method}).
-Together, these steps allow us to adapt LLMs to underrepresented languages while minimizing changes to unrelated parameters.
+Our approach consists of two parts: (\textit{i}) identifying language-sensitive neurons, and (\textit{ii}) selectively fine-tuning the corresponding subnetwork (Figure \ref{fig:method}).
+This enables adaptation to underrepresented languages while minimizing updates to unrelated parameters.